-Topics and Indicators Criteria Statements 8 Component of Site Visit Evaluation?
-1. EDUCATION AL PROGRAM REQUIRMENTS 1.a.
+Topics and Indicators Criteria Statements 8 o Component of Site Visit Evaluation?
+1. EDUCATION DUCATIONAL PROGRAM REQUIRMENTS 1.a.
 Is the school implementing the material terms of the approved charter application as defined in the Charter Contract?
 School's mission is being implemented.
 Article VIII.
-Section 8.01.(a)(ii) The school has documentation/evidence that it is implementing its educational programs.
+Section 8.01.(a)(ii) • The school has documentation/evidence that it is implementing its educational programs.
 Article VIII.
-Section 8.01.(a)(iii) • The school has documentation that demonstrates that it is implementing its parent, teacher and student-focused terms.
+Section 8.01.(a)(iii) • The school has documentation that demonstrates that it is implementing its parent, teacher and student- focused terms.
 Article VIII.
 Section 8.01.(a)(iv), (v), (vi) YES • The school stays within its enrollment cap at all times and serves only the approved grade levels.
 Article VIII.
-Section 8.01.(a)(i) and (vii) The school administers all required state assessments, including but not limited to: NMSA 22-2C-4(E) - Grade level math and reading assessments - Subject based end of course exams - Early childhood assessments - English Learner screening and progress monitoring assessments 1.b.
-Does the - National performance assessments, when selected, and school comply - Language assessments for bi-lingual programs. with state and contractual assessment The school administers all required contractual assessments (specified in contract/performance framework that are still applicable).
+Section 8.01.(a)(i) and (vii) • The school administers all required state assessments, including but not limited to: NMSA 22-2C-4(E) - Grade level math and reading assessments - Subject based end of course exams - Early childhood assessments - English Learner screening and progress monitoring assessments 1.b.
+Does the - National performance assessments, when selected, and school comply - Language assessments for bi-lingual programs. with state and contractual assessment • The school administers all required contractual assessments (specified in contract/performance framework that are still applicable).
 NO requirements?
 The school ensures assessment accommodations are properly administered to all eligible students.
-The school complies with assessment training requirements: NMAC 6.10.7.8 and 9 - Has an identified District Test Coordinator (DTC) - DTC attends all required trainings, and DTC annually provides training for all district personnel involved in test administration, preparation, and security.
-1.c.
-Is the school protecting the rights of students • The school is in 100% compliance with the Special Education Bureau identified indicators.
-(34 CFR § 300.600 (a)(2) and Subsection F of 6.31.2.9 NMAC.)
-NO
+The school complies with assessment training requirements: NMAC 6.10.7.8 and 9 - Has an identified District Test Coordinator (DTC) - DTC attends all required trainings, and - DTC annually provides training for all district personnel involved in test administration, preparation, and security.

 8 Criteria statements noted in blue will be evaluated during the site visit.
 Criteria statements in green will be evaluated using information from PED bureaus, or otherwise available.
 Criteria statements in red will be evaluated using complaints.
 Criteria statements in black require the school to report data.
-Page 24 PEC Organizational Performance Framework, Approved 5.10.19